-You can’t prevent hair from sweating, but certainly getting it off your neck where you’ll be sweaty is key to keeping it some dryer.
+You can’t prevent hair from getting sweaty, but certainly getting it off your neck where you’ll be sweaty is key to keeping it some dryer.
 Also hats are going to trap heat and result in more head sweat.

 **Note: One of the reasons I straighten it (without a straightener) is because I can go longer between washes with my hair still looking good.